 In place of fried tortilla chips are sweet potato chips that you bake yourself to crispy perfection (with just the right amount of salt).
 As for the guac, in addition to classic ingredients like lime juice, cilantro and jalapeño, edamame and pomegranate seeds make an appearance.

-The result is a feast for the eyes — ruby-red, orange and various shades of green — and a treat for the taste buds.
+The result is a feast for the eyes — and the taste buds!
+Ruby-red, orange and various shades of green make this dish colorful.
 The vitamins, phytonutrients, nourishing fats and plant protein make this dish a triple threat, which means that besides being delicious and lovely, it’s wildly nutritious, too!

 For the chips: